Discover more to Margate, Broadstairs and Ramsgate with your group

 'Pugin' The Grange and St Augustine’s Church

-St Augustine’s Church located next to the home built and designed by Augustus Pugin, where the family vault is located beneath the Pugin Chantry.
+St Augustine’s Church next to The Grange is where the family vault is located beneath the Pugin Chantry.

 Spitfire and Hurricane Museum

-Splendid examples of the two WWII fighter aircraft which served the RAF so well in many areas of battle, both at home and overseas, the Spitfire and Hurricane.
+Splendid examples of the two WWII fighter aircraft which served the RAF so well in many areas of battle, both at home and overseas.
+Experience being a pilot yourself on the Spitfire simulator.

 RAF Manston History Museum